On This Day in History: May 20

 - David Wells, American baseball player and sportscaster

-- Clive Allen, English footballer and manager
+- Clive Allen, English international footballer and manager

 - Nick Heyward, English singer-songwriter and guitarist